 Sound Design & Sweetening

-Which is why music, background sounds, audio positioning and, of course, voice plays such a prominent part in many of our programs.
+Which is why music, background sounds, audio positioning and, of course, voice plays such a significant part in many of our programs.
 Wherever possible we take our projects through a sound design process.
-The aim is to create a soundtrack with three layers – natural and background sounds, plus sound effects that should allow you to get a feel for where you are and what is happening without seeing the visuals; a music track, where this is appropriate, that enhances the feel of the video, provides more atmosphere, and helps to push the viewer’s reactions to the action and environment faster, or slow it down; and voice, which might be on screen characters speaking or a voiceover artist, or a combination of the two.
+The aim is to create a soundtrack with three layers – natural and background sounds, plus sound effects that should allow you to get a feel for where you are and what is happening without seeing the visuals; a music track, where this is appropriate, that enhances the feel of the video, provides more atmosphere, and assists to push the viewer’s reactions to the action and environment faster, or slow it down; and voice, which might be on screen characters speaking or a voiceover artist- sometimes combination of the two.

 Having built our multiple layers of audio – usually between 8 and 12 – we then filter the various original sound recordings.
 This lets us get the right tone for the piece, cut out unwanted sounds like the buzz of a light fitting or air conditioning, or the clicks and pops made in someone’s speech pattern, and play with the nature of each sound to ensure that it has the right quality for the track.
 This idea is a little difficult to explain, but it can be as simple as saying “do we want a voice of God” and adding reverb to spread the voice out and make it larger sounding, or “do we want it to cut through a strong low register orchestral music track” by filtering out some of the low frequencies of the voice and pushing the mid and treble characteristics in the range where there isn’t much competing sound.
 It’s effectively doing the same as you would with a band, if you are going to be a heavy metal bass and drums band with high guitar pieces then you need a singer whose voice is fairly high to fit in the hole left in the audio register.